Turkish invasion of Armenia: Sovietization and partition of the First Republic of Armenia

 The Soviet-Turkish frontier established in the Treaty of Kars.

-The Turkish military victory was followed by the Red Army invasion of Armenia and the establishment of the Armenian Soviet Socialist Republic.
+The Turkish military victory was followed by the Soviet invasion of Armenia and the establishment of the Armenian Soviet Socialist Republic.
 According to several historians, only Soviet intervention prevented the completion of the Armenian genocide.

-The Red Army entered Yerevan on 4 December 1920, joined by the Armenian Revolutionary Committee the next day.
-State authority in Armenia formally passed over to the committee.
+The Red Army entered Yerevan on 4 December 1920 and formally transferred state authority to the communist Revolutionary Committee.
 Finally, on 6 December, the Cheka, Soviet Russia's secret police, entered Yerevan.
-Though nominally an independent Soviet republic, Armenia had effectively ceased to exist as an independent state.
+Though nominally an independent Soviet republic, Armenia effectively ceased to exist as an independent state.
 Reneging on their agreement not to subject members of the former ruling party, the Armenian Revolutionary Federation, to repressions, the new Soviet Armenian authorities arrested numerous members of the ARF and conducted expropriations in the countryside, triggering an anti-Bolshevik uprising in February 1921, during which Soviet power was briefly overthrown in Armenia.
 The Red Army intervened to restore Soviet authority, although anti-Bolshevik resistance continued in the southern region of Zangezur until July 1921.